Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.10.4
+# Announcing C-Blosc2 2.10.5
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a maintenance release for removing duplicated tune initialization.
+This is a maintenance release for fixing a segfault in tests, better error checking when creating contexts and make tuner's functions signature to return always an error code.

 For more info, please see the release notes in: